huxoll/huxoll-dev-vm/README.md

 I rely on Homebrew, so it should be installed.
 See: https://brew.sh

-Homebrew will also install the XCode command line tools if not alreay installed.
+Homebrew will also install the XCode command line tools if not already installed.

 # Prerequisites (General) #